blackstone86/rn-donewithit/README.md

 This repo is an app build from react native and published to expo go application.

-It create by expo-cli, and introduce foundation components and how to visit with your phone or virtual device. you can use `Expo Go app` open url `exp://exp.host/@junwenhuang/DoneWithIt?release-channel=default`
+It create by expo-cli, and use different branches to introduce foundation components and how to visit with your phone or virtual device. you can use `Expo Go app` open url `exp://exp.host/@junwenhuang/DoneWithIt?release-channel=default`.

+## branchs

+- fc-Text
+- fc-text
+- fc-Image
+- fc-Button
+- fc-TouchableOpacity
+- fc-TouchableHighlight
+- fc-TouchableNativeFeedback
+- ios-SafeAreaView
+- android-TouchableWithoutFeedback

 ## How to use